benvarela/edf_to_csv_seizelt2/README.md

 # CSV Output

 This csv file will have the following columns the full length of recording duration:
-    EEG: contains the bte-EEG readings from the cross brain channel for all participants
+* EEG: contains the bte-EEG readings from the cross brain channel for all participants
+* time(s): the time of the recording
-    Seizure: contains 0 where a seizure is not ocurring, and 1 where a seizure it occurring
+* seizure: contains 0 where a seizure is not ocurring, and 1 where a seizure it occurring

 # Dependencies